AtulSahu778/SXC-ScholarHub/README.md

 ---

 ## Credits
-Developed by Atul Sahu and contributors.
+Developed by Atul Sahu and AI.

 ---